 The advances made possible by next generation sequencing cannot be overstated.
-It is an exciting area of molecular biology and we are very fortunate to have a next generation sequencer, the MiSeq by Illumina, here at Smith College.
+It is an exciting area of molecular biology and we are very fortunate to have 2 next generation sequencers, the MiSeq by Illumina and the MinION by Oxford Nanopore, here at Smith College.
 That said, advances are constantly being made in library enrichment and preparation, and especially in the area of statistics and bioinformatics.
 Thus, the links and articles below are to serve as a good start on getting information you may find helpful as you venture into this exciting area of experimentation.

 Nucleic Acid and Library Prep Protocols